-Many years and many tostadas later, I’m still hooked and think they’re about the best Mexican foo going.
-But what makes a tostada a great tostada?
+Many years and many tostadas later, I’m still hooked and think they’re about the best Mexican food going.
+With that beautiful warm tortilla shell, it seems you could throw about anything on it and have a good snack.
+But it should be a great snack.
+What makes a tostada a great tostada?

 - It starts with a good tortilla